xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(gil)   Fix v3 import to delete effect2 if Effect1:mix0 or Effect2:mix100 and delete effect1 if Effect1:mix100 or Effect2:mix0.
+Fixes #144.
     -- enh(gil)   Update Undo to be able to undo modified effects.
 Fix a few cases where moved effects weren't tracked.
 Right-click menu will now show the type of Undo that is about to be performed.
     -- bug/enh(gil) Updates/fixes to the perspectives.
 Windows now hide when switching to other tabs.
 Delete now works.
 Added a Save button so you